onkoe/barretts-club/content/posts/three-android.md

 Over the years, I've used a variety of Android distributions.

 [LineageOS](https://lineageos.org), a sensible pick for folks wanting a usable AOSP downstream, has been on most of my devices at some point over the past half-decade.
 To be frank, I love Lineage!
 It's a blend of two things: creativity and determination.

 Creativity is significant, as device maintainers pull out all stops to get devices running.
 Determination also defines the project as maintainers push toward a consistent, stable ecosystem with expected features - and only those features - working across devices.

-LineageOS also has some glaring flaws, though.
-These describe the entire Android ecosystem.
+LineageOS also has some glaring flaws, though, and they describe the entire Android ecosystem.

 ## 1: Freedom

 Unlike alternative Android distributions, Lineage aims to give users two things: an unabridged, predictable AOSP experience and **freedom**.

 You can do practically anything you'd like on a Lineage device.
 Want to root it and run wildly insecure tweaking scripts?
 Go for it!
-Are you interested in running Google services out of a sandbox?
+Are you interested in running privileged Google services you found online?
 Go ahead!
 Are you fascinated with Android 10's design and firmly refuse to upgrade?
 Well, it's your device!

 LineageOS isn't just a standalone operating system - though for most people, it's great for that.
-However, the project also aims to be a solid base for downstream distributions.
+The project also aims to be a solid base for downstream distributions.
 These aren't just goals - they're requirements for each maintainer and device, described [in a Charter](https://github.com/LineageOS/charter/blob/main/device-support-requirements.md) to the entire Lineage community.

 Some downstream distros of Lineage include: